-Michigan State University in East Lansing
+Michigan State University

-Top U.S. Veterinary Technician Schools
+Top Veterinary Technician Schools

-|Miami Dade College||Associate of Science (AS) program in veterinary technology takes six semesters of full-time study to complete with classes held in the day, evening and some weekends|
+|Miami Dade College||Miami, FL||The Associate of Science program in veterinary technology takes six semesters of full-time study to complete, with classes held in the day, evening, and some weekends|

-|North Dakota State University||Students in the BS program in veterinary technology have access to facilities including the Veterinary Wellness Clinic and a surgery suite|
+|North Dakota State University||Fargo, ND||Students in the veterinary technology bachelor's degree program have access to facilities including the Veterinary Wellness Clinic and a surgery suite|

 |Purdue University - Main Campus||West Lafayette, IN||Offers a Bachelor of Science program in veterinary technology as well as an Associate of Applied Science program that may be taken through distance learning|